 - Receiving useful feedback, as well as support and encouragement, from coaches and others (teammates, parents, friends)

 The encouragement and feedback we receive from significant others in our lives is an important source of confidence.
-“I believed in my self because my parents / coach believed in me” might be a common saying amongst athletes.
+“I believed in myself because my parents/coach believed in me” might be a common saying among athletes.

 Source 6: Coach Leadership